Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Don’t fertilize until you see new growth (usually 3–4 weeks minimum).

 If your plant has lost more than 50% of its roots, it’s in critical condition.
-For more intensive rescue techniques, including how to take emergency cuttings, check out my detailed guide on How to Save a Dying Plant.
+For more intensive rescue techniques, including how to take emergency cuttings, see my detailed guide on how to save a dying plant.

 My Root Rot Rescue Story: How I Saved My Golden Pothos